4d/docs/website/translated_docs/pt/FormEditor/pictures.md

 4D automatically prioritizes pictures with the highest resolution.
-For example, when using two screens (one high resolution display, one standard display) and you move a form from one screen to another, 4D automatically renders the highest possible resolution of the picture.
+4D automatically prioritizes pictures with the highest resolution.
 Even if a command or property specifies *circle.png*, *circle@3x.png* will be used (if it exists).
 > Note that resolution prioritization occurs only for displaying pictures onscreen, there is no automatic prioritization made when printing.